pnwairfire/fccsmap/docs/sampling.md

 # Sampling

+## When area is not specified

 When a single point is passed in as input, the default behavior of `FccsLookUp.look_up` is to determine the distribution of fuelbeds representative of the neighborhood around the point.
-The first pass considers a square area whose dimensions are twice the resolution of the gridded FCCS data (i.e. four time the size of a grid cell) and centered on the input point.
+Using the default configuration, the first pass considers a square area whose dimensions are twice the resolution of the gridded FCCS data (i.e. four times the size of a grid cell) and centered on the input point.
 If this returns too high a percentage of ignored fuelbeds (which are FCCS #0 & #900, by default), a larger neighborhood is sampled - a square whose dimensions are six times the grid resolution (i.e. thus 36 times the size of a grid cell).
+And if this returns to much ignored, an even larger neighborhood is sampled - a square whose dimensions are ten times the grid resolution (i.e. thus 100 times the size of a grid cell).

+The sizes and number of neighborhoods sampled can be changed using the `sampling_radius_km` and `sampling_radius_factors` configuration options, but the examples below are based on the defaults.

 ## Examples